Mwithalii/Mwithalii.github.io/about.md

 Looking at it long-term, after growing my skills, I will give back to the community through mentorship and guiding others.
 I believe that developers thrive in a community and the support is really essential especially for those beginning or transitioning.
 Therefore, I will be part of the impact that gives back to the community.

 ### Contact
-You can always reach me through email at <diananyawira.dn15@gmail.com> or via LinkedIn at <www.linkedin.com/in/mwithaliidiana>.
+You can always reach me through email at <diananyawira.dn15@gmail.com> or via LinkedIn at [Mwithalii Diana](https://www.linkedin.com/in/mwithaliidiana/)

-[Mwithalii] (www.linkedin.com/in/mwithaliidiana)